Press Release: Milestone Enrollment

-SALT LAKE CITY -- Western Governors University (WGU) today announced that enrollment in degree programs has exceeded 5,000 students in the nation's only online competency-based university, up from 500 students three years ago when the university received regional accreditation.
+SALT LAKE CITY -- Western Governors University (WGU) today announced that enrollment in degree programs has exceeded 5,000 students in the nation's first online competency-based university, up from 500 students three years ago when the university received regional accreditation.
 WGU currently offers bachelor's and master's degrees in information technology, business and education.

 Earlier this month, 243 students were awarded degrees from WGU, bringing the total number of graduates to 655, representing all states and several foreign countries.
 The average WGU student is 38 years old, and approximately 70 percent work full-time.